dA505819/pac_probability/README.md

 ## Overview

-The pac_probability is a package developed to calculate and plot gaussian, binomial and general probabilitiy distribution.
+The pac_probability package is developed to calculate and plot gaussian, binomial and general probabilitiy distribution.

 ## Setup